glennhenry/cs-notes/docs/software-engineering/12-other-architecture-patterns/other-architecture-patterns.md

 ### MVI

-**MVI (Model-View-Intent)** is an architectural pattern based on state machine, because a user interface can be thought as a predictable machine that has particular states.
+**MVI (Model-View-Intent)** is an architectural pattern based on a [state machine](/theory-of-computation-and-automata/finite-automata#finite-state-machine), because a user interface can be thought as a predictable machine that has particular states.
 The state of UI can be updated through user interaction, which is modeled as **intent**.

 In the actual implementation, we can still use a presenter or view model, as intent is just a form of coordination between the view and model.